noble-assets/forwarding/spec/01-state.md

 ### Genesis State

-The genesis state of the `x/forwarding` module sets up the initial configuration, including which denominations are allowed for forwarding and the initial statistics related to registered accounts and forwarding transactions.
+The genesis state of the `x/forwarding` module sets up the initial configuration, including which denominations are allowed for forwarding and the initial statistics related to registered accounts and forwarding actions.

 #### Structure